enarjord/passivbot/README.md

 2021-02-17 v1.2.1
 - backtester will cache exchange fetched settings after first run
-- backtester will prevent using leverage higher than max leverage
+- backtester will prevent using leverage higher than max leverage, in case max leverage set in ranges.json was too high

 ------------------------------------------------------------------